 Each September, local organizations team up to bring a one-of-a-kind event to Alaska’s capital city.
-Juneau’s Capital Brewfest takes place at the Juneau Arts and Cultural Center, just a five-minute walk from the Westmark Baranof Hotel.
+Juneau’s Capital Brewfest takes place at the Juneau Arts and Cultural Center.
 The event has grown year to year, and in 2015, Capital Brewfest planned its fourth annual event, establishing itself as one of the area’s favorite things to do in Juneau.

 What Is Capital Brewfest

 This Alaska brewfest is a fundraiser for local organizations – Juneau’s Rotary Club and an annual charitable partner organization – in 2015 it was United Way of Southeast Alaska.
 Capital Brewfest is a hot-ticket item, and it’s no surprise why: Alaskans love their beer, especially when it’s brewed with love by one of a number of local microbreweries around the state.
 The event hosts six Alaska brewing companies from Juneau, Sitka, Anchorage, Fairbanks, and Talkeetna as well a slew of local and foreign drafts from three different beer distributors.
 Expect to find some bottles of Samuel Smith draught beer from North Yorkshire’s oldest brewery and even a sampling of Trappist beer, brewed in an ancient process by Trappist-order monks in Belgium.
 Altogether, eight beer pods with more than 30 different beer selections will quench the thirst of about 400-500 lucky patrons.
 Tickets should be purchased in advance as they typically sell out to hundreds of lucky patrons, according to Capital Brewfest organizers.